mozilla/experimenter/docs/experimenter/rollouts.md

 ## Change Phase (Reject/------)

-A live rollout phase change is sent for review but rejected in Experimenter.
-The rollout remains Live in the current phase and returns to Idle.
+A live rollout phase change is reviewed and rejected in Experimenter.
+A rejection reason is captured in Experimenter and is displayed to the owner in Experimenter.
+The rollout remains in its current phase after the rejection.

 ```mermaid
   sequenceDiagram